mspanc/carrierwave-hex-prefix-for-file-storage/README.md

 ## Solution

-Create directory structure of following syntax:
+Create directory structure of the following syntax:

     (ROOT_PATH)/(model class)/(mounted as)/(record's ID in hex split into groups of max 3 characters)/(file name)